-There are a couple ways of accomplishing this.
-You can create separate roadmap documents for each constituency, or you can use a single, general roadmap and simply zoom in to what’s important for each group.
+There are a couple of ways of accomplishing this.
+You can create separate roadmap documents for each constituency, or you can use a single, general roadmap and zoom in to what’s important for each group.
 The important thing is that you provide your stakeholders context and show them how your plans will further their unique goals.

 Customer-facing teams also likely had input into the features that made it onto your roadmap in the first place.
 Be sure to communicate to them where their requests fit into the plan (or didn’t) and why.

-And when meeting with your engineering team, you’ll want to focus both on the high-level themes and specific feature details, and discuss how your engineers can help to make those product goals a reality.
+And when meeting with your engineering team, you’ll want to focus both on the high-level themes and specific feature details and discuss how your engineers can help to make those product goals a reality.

-In other words, you want to keep your product roadmap flexible enough that it can help facilitate a productive meeting at any level of detail needed, and with any constituency group you are presenting to.
+In other words, you want to keep your product roadmap flexible enough that it can help facilitate a productive meeting at any level of detail needed, with any constituency group you are presenting to.